kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Kora Compatibility and Native Image Compatibility Are Different Questions
+## Kora Compatibility and Native Image Compatibility Are Different Questions { #kora-native-image-compatibility }

 This deserves to be stated directly: